Slackadays/Chata/README.md

 - SOUL has tons of boilerplate.
 I couldn't read the example programs provided there.
 - SOUL is basically abandoned now, because the company behind it went bankrupt, down the drain, more imploded than the Titan submarine.

-Other than that, we're competing against hodgepodges of libraries, bespoke compilers, and ugly code.
+Other than that, the competition doesn't look good.
+Therefore, we'll be competing only with ourselves to make the best DSP language out there.

 # fff